 Rosseau Falls Cottage

-Situated on a west facing bay on Lake Rosseau, with the Rosseau Falls cascading down along the north side, this cottage takes cues from its logging camp heritage.
-Given its close proximity to the shoreline, the existing cottage was re-built on the original foundation to grandfather the zoning and allow for a larger, two-storey cottage to be built in its place.
+Situated on a west-facing bay on Lake Rosseau, with the Rosseau Falls cascading down along the north side, this cottage is influenced by its logging camp heritage.
+Given its close proximity to the shoreline, the existing cottage was rebuilt on the original foundation to grandfather the zoning and allow for a larger, two-storey cottage to be built in its place.

-Interior finishes are bright and natural, with clear pine of the ceilings, local stone on the fireplace, and oak flooring throughout.
-The custom kitchen features a walnut island and grey painted shaker cabinetry.
-Large windows around the living spaces allow the indoor spaces to connect with the surroundings in every direction.
+Interior finishes are bright and natural, with clear pine on the ceilings, local stone on the fireplace, and oak flooring throughout.
+The custom kitchen features a walnut island and grey-painted shaker cabinetry.
+Large windows around the living spaces allow the indoor area to unite with the surroundings in every direction.
 The large overhangs protect the inside from the summer sun and keep the cottage feeling warm and cozy all year.

 - Integration with the natural assets of site and terrain

 - Indoor air quality (IAQ) and non-toxic materials and finishes